R-Rijnbeek/DNA_Processing/README.md

 # Python_DNAProcessing

-Repository that has the standard DNA, RNA and Protein Objects and the standar methods to interact with them.
+Repository that has the standard DNA, RNA and Protein Objects and the standard methods to interact with them.

 # Instalation: